-When Tricia Brock, the sough-after director for shows such as Girls, Breaking Bad, and Silicon Valley, bought her Lenox Hill one-bedroom apartment in a prewar co-op building, it was dark and had a schizophrenic feel.
-The front of the apartment had a bank of windows, which allows a pleasant wash of northern light into the apartment, but the back was a warren of cubbied-off spaces facing a skywell.
+When Tricia Brock, the sought-after director for shows such as Girls, Breaking Bad, and Silicon Valley, bought her Lenox Hill one-bedroom apartment in a prewar co-op building, it was dark and had a schizophrenic feel.
+The front of the apartment had a bank of windows, which allowed a pleasant wash of northern light into the apartment, but the back was a warren of cubbied-off spaces facing a skywell.
 The result was a suffocating set of rooms.
 Working from sunny Los Angeles, Tricia hired Agencie to redesign the apartment and, most importantly, bring in the light.

-This project, like many co-op projects poses many hurdles, ranging from dealing with antiquated refrigeration-cum-drainage systems and a web of unknown plumbing, electrical and other chases crisscrossing up the building.
+This project, like many co-op projects, poses many hurdles, ranging from dealing with antiquated refrigeration-cum-drainage systems and a web of unknown plumbing, electrical and other chases crisscrossing up the building.
 In addition, the reviewing architect was Eliot Glass.
 The New York Times characterized Mr. Glass as the Man Who Could Ruin Your Renovation Plans.
 Through perseverance, diligence and experience, we pushed the project through a lengthy review process and complex construction phase.